-Turn your turkey leftovers into mulligatawny soup
+Spice up your turkey leftovers with mulligatawny soup

 It’s the day after Thanksgiving and you’re staring at mounds of leftover turkey.